Daij-Djan/DDUtils/README.md

 ui:
 <ul>
+<li><b>DDAddressPicker [osx] +demo</b>- A Windowcontroller that offers a PeoplePicker allowing to pick persons from the addressbook.
+Adding some Features commonly needed

 <li><b>M42ClickableImagview & Label [ios]</b> - Subclasses that have action & target and react to touches

 <li><b>M42CompatibleAlert [ios+osx]</b> - Class that wraps UIAlert and NSAlertView.
 Displaying the correct one depending on OS.